-CHARLOTTE, N.C. — Thanks to a new initiative, you can get down in uptown like never before.
-Each weekend, select streets will close to allow for live entertainment, pop-up shops and outdoor dining.
+CHARLOTTE, N.C. — Thanks to a new program, you can get down in uptown like never before.
+Each weekend through the end of the year, select streets will close to allow for live entertainment, pop-up shops and outdoor dining.

 From 5 p.m. to 9 p.m.
 Friday through Sunday, North Tryon Street between 5th and 6th streets will be closed for “Uptown Street Eats.”